Psychology - Investigating the Social Mind

 Research indicates that interpersonal relationships and group-based interactions are strongly affected by how people understand and react to the world which surrounds them.
 During this course you will investigate recent research into Psychology relating to the ‘social mind’ and how this influences people’s thoughts and behaviours.
 You will gain a key insight into an important aspect of the human psyche.
 This will help you to understand the key factors which influence how we live and work with other people.

-This two week PG level course hits the ground running exploring different theories and aspects including 'Can emotions affect the way we think? ' and 'The Psychology of Being Smart' with students able to take part in psychological experiments and tests used to examine these theories in greater detail.
 Students will study the application of psychology, inspired by a wide range of perspectives (e.g., evolutionary psychology, social psychology, cognitive psychology), to every-day experiences.
 In this Summer School, the emphasis will be on how psychology (concepts, theories, and research) can explain real-world, social phenomena.
-The topics will include (but not limited to):

 The Psychology Summer School is part of the University of Kent Summer School programme.
 It will allow you to make lasting connections with students from around the world, studying a range of subjects but sharing your own enthusiasm.
 International study will enable you to gain a deeper understanding of another culture, make lifelong friends from a wide variety of backgrounds and benefit from globally-renowned academic excellence.